mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Unacknowledged writes
 =====================

-The implementation of causally consistent reads relies on the ``operationTime`` returned by the server in the acknowledgement of a write.
+The implementation of causal consistency relies on the ``operationTime`` returned by the server in the acknowledgement of a write.
 Since unacknowledged writes don't receive a response from the server (or don't wait for a response) the ``ClientSession``'s ``operationTime`` is not updated after an unacknowledged write.